nicoleka1/Spring-Boot-Security-Start/README.md

 #### Approach 1 - Use Default Username and Password for Authentication

-- Start the application and note the generated password in the console
+- Start the application and note the generated password in the terminal
     - Copy the password
-    - Open the app in the browser; login page should open
+    - Open the app in the browser by copying the URL and appending ``/login``; the login page should open
     - Enter username: ``user`` and password:``{copied password}`` to get access to the endpoint

 - This approach has some drawbacks.
 Hence, used only for unit testing purposes.